 It collaborates with many other organizations on various projects and works to educate area citizens, promoting community engagement with the goal of improving and maintaining the park and surrounding area for the enjoyment and benefit of future generations.

 The BPA neighborhood boundary streets roughly encompass Hillcrest Ave, East Lake Blvd, West Lake Blvd, Burnham Pkwy, Mendham Rd / Washington St, Dellwood Ave, Log Rd, Edgehill Ave, Midland Drive, Springview Drive, Fairmount Ave, Ferndale Ave, Parkview Plaza, Edgar Place, Dorothy Drive, Grace Way, Upper Field Rd and Millers Farm Rd.
 Living within these boundaries is not required for membership or to participate in the activity of the BPA.
-We have members from the Alexander Hamilton neighborhood (Colonial, Gallagher, Egbert Hil, Conklin, Kenmuir, etc.), Washington Valley, Jockey Hollow, Fosterfields and other nearby areas.
+We have members from the Alexander Hamilton neighborhood (Colonial, Gallagher, Egbert Hil, Conklin, Kenmuir, etc.), Washington Valley, Jockey Hollow, Fosterfields and other areas near and far.